Fire Protection of Unfinished Basements

 IAPMO is a well-respected, nationally accepted Evaluation Service.

 12. Can you use simple spans and multi-span design conditions?

 13. Do you have the product approved in the other PinkWood joist series?

 Yes.
 The FRI Assembly can be used for the 20, 23, 35+, 40 and 50 series PKI joists.
 Depth restrictions are from 11-7/8” minimum depth to 24”.

 14. How do you design with FRI series in the design software?

-The FRI series product is listed within the CSD software.
+The FRI Assembly is listed within the various software design systems.
 You simply select the PKI designated joist with the FRI extension when designing the main floor/basement joist spans.
 By choosing the FRI extension this automatically applies the moment reduction factor.

 15. Does your system have intellectual property protection, patent, and industrial design?